The Ohio Arts Council's Riffe Gallery

 The Ohio Arts Council's Riffe Gallery, established March 17, 1989, showcases the work of Ohios artists and the collections of the states museums and galleries.
 The Riffe Gallery is located in the Vern Riffe Center for the Government and the Arts, across from the Statehouse on High Street in Downtown Columbus.
 Please note: we do not accept proposals from individual artists.
 If you are interested in learning more about our exhibition process, e-mail Mary Gray, gallery director.

-Members of the Ohio Arts Council board will meet Wednesday, July 22, 2015.
+Members of the Ohio Arts Council (OAC) board will meet Wednesday, October 21, at 11 a.m.

 Site Text Size Links: